hchaudhary1/opencode-prompts/.opencode/command/plan.md

    Only ask questions that you genuinely cannot answer through code investigation.

-### Step 2: Research & Discovery
+### Step 2: Think through the ticket and research to consider the steps needed to generate the plan

 After getting initial clarifications:

 1. **If the user corrects any misunderstanding**:
     - DO NOT just accept the correction
     - Spawn new research tasks to verify the correct information
     - Read the specific files/directories they mention
     - Only proceed once you've verified the facts yourself

-2. **Create a research todo list** using TodoWrite to track exploration tasks
+2. **Determine what actually needs to change** based on the research findings.
+The plan should be a markdown format document that addresses specific locations needing changes, written in engineering English, with small code snippets only if required for clarity.

-3. **Spawn parallel subagents for comprehensive research**:
+3. **Spawn sub-tasks for comprehensive research**:
    - Create multiple Task agents to research different aspects concurrently
    - Use the right agent for each type of research: